io-fault/python/time/documentation/mechanics.rst

 The hierarchy of rhythm time types is relatively straightforward, but is arguably peculiar.
 The Range is the base abstract class for Points and Measures.
-However, Points and Measures are siblings where the Point class is dependent on the presence of a Measure for Measurement operations such as :py:meth:`rhythm.abstract.Point.measure`.
+However, Points and Measures are siblings where the Point class is dependent on the presence of a Measure for Measurement operations such as :py:meth:`.rhythm.abstract.Point.measure`.

 Constraints
 -----------